6pac/SlickGrid/README.md

 This is the acknowledged and most active fork of SlickGrid.

-It aims to be a viable alternative master repo, building on the legacy of the [mleibman/SlickGrid](https://github.com/mleibman/SlickGrid) master branch, keeping libraries up to date and applying, safe core patches and enhancements to keep the project up to date.
+It aims to be a viable alternative master repo, building on the legacy of the [mleibman/SlickGrid](https://github.com/mleibman/SlickGrid) master branch, keeping dependencies up to date and applying, safe core patches and enhancements to keep the project up to date.

 We extended the project from the original SlickGrid foundation while also including the following changes:
 - added a few more Plugins: RowDetail, CellMenu, ContextMenu, GridMenu, CustomTooltip, GridState